Rotorua farmworker who stabbed ex-wife Xi Wang to death as she held their son appeals against sentence

 The lawyer for a man who murdered his ex-wife by stabbing her to death as she cradled their toddler is asking for a shorter non parole period, saying it was a "snap decision" to drive three hours and stab her 18 times.

-Rotorua far-worker Ephraim Joseph Beazley, 33, pleaded guilty last year to murdering Xi Wang at her Flat Bush home in a brutal but calculated attack.
+Rotorua farm-worker Ephraim Joseph Beazley, 33, pleaded guilty last year to murdering Xi Wang at her Flat Bush home in a brutal but calculated attack.

 He was sentenced to the standard life imprisonment, and was given a minimum non-parole period of 17 years.